keithsheridan/keithsheridan/README.md

 # 👋 Hi, I'm Keith Sheridan

 I'm a data analyst and current high school math educator with an M.S. in Applied Statistics from Villanova University.
 I specialize in transforming real-world data into actionable insights using R, Python, and statistical modeling.
-After over a decade of teaching, I’m pivoting into data analytics and data science — driven by a passion for clear communication, predictive modeling, and evidence-based decision making.
+After over a decade of teaching, I’m pivoting into data analytics and data science; driven by a passion for clear communication, predictive modeling, and evidence-based decision making.

 ## 💡 Key Skills